Capmot

 C) Understand the text before viewing it

-D) Critique the text font size
+D) Ignore the text

 • 17.
 Using prior knowledge to make sense of new information is an example of: